-- 1. The student is to schedule a meeting with the UT field coordinator to initiate placement planning.
-The UT field coordinator will work with the student to evaluate appropriate options for placement. - 2.
-The UT field coordinator will request that the student sign a Release of Information form so that information about the student's prior field experience and learning needs can be shared with prospective agency field instructors. - 3.
+1. The student is to schedule a meeting with the UT field coordinator to initiate placement planning.
+The UT field coordinator will work with the student to evaluate appropriate options for placement.

+- 2. The UT field coordinator may request that the student sign a Release of Information form so that information about the student's prior field experience and learning needs can be shared with prospective agency field instructors. - 3.
 The UT field coordinator will facilitate an opportunity for the student to interview for another placement.
 The College cannot guarantee that the student will be accepted by an organization for another placement.
 It is the student's responsibility to secure the placement through a successful interview.

-B: Students Not Eligible for Re-placement: If a student's placement is terminated by the agency due to poor student performance, ethics violations, violation of agency policy, or professional misconduct, the UT field coordinator may determine that the student is not eligible for placement and will receive a grade of No Credit for the course.
-The UT field coordinator may request a meeting of the student's academic committee to review the situation and provide consultation before the UT field coordinator makes a final decision.
-The
+B: Students Not Eligible for Re-placement: If a student's placement is terminated by the agency due to poor student performance, ethics violations, violation of agency policy, or professional misconduct, the UT field coordinator may determine that the student is not eligible for re-placement.